evait-security/ClickNRoot/README.md

 # click_n_root - Linux Local Root Exploiter
 This is a small script to make the local exploitation process easier.
-It downloads the precompiled exploit for x86 and x64 architectures and can also automatic compile local on the victim system
+It downloads the precompiled exploit for x86 and x64 architectures and can also automatic compile local on the target system

 ## Exploit-List: